 One of my projects at McGraw-Hill Higher Education (MHE) my team developed several prototypes of a machine learning application to create subject taxonomies which were used to populate a graph database on AllegroGraph.

 I led a team to gather requirements, data models, and assess existing technologies.
 Final stages of my involvement were to build a prototype tool to manage the machine learning, taxonomy creation, and ontology architecture.

 I will post the taxonomy machine learning app, sans the proprietary content, and early ontology user interface prototype.

 This is not the actual data model, but in general.

 At GE Fleet I was hired as technical lead for architectures and team lead and mentor.
 The environment was Agile in a very pure form and it was challenging to develop a replacement system with the team spread over the northern hemisphere.

 The objective was to replace a mainframe system to manage the leasing of large fleets of automobiles which had been developed on IBM mainframes.
 The 'lore' was that the system was so hard to use that an agent completing a leasing contract for Mary Kay had mistakenly ordered 50 pink pickup trucks with manual transmissions.
 I am not sure if that is true or not.

 The framework needed to be simple, and it needed to be simple to write widgets.
 The framework I created was in two parts: a container and a widget.
-I have a long history with web components and most of them are neither, and have serious security issues, mostly because people break the rules.
+I have a long history with web components and most of them are neither, and have serious security issues, mostly because proper encapsulation and best practices are ignored.
 This framework was simple, under 2 k in total, and had no security issues, and you could cut and paste HTML to create a new widget.

 I kept the code for this but I don't publish as I'm not sure who owns it since GE Fleet was sold a few years ago.
 The framework I build was very good, built from the ashes of a former framework that no one could get to work.
 I take a bit of pride in this.